cnlohr/mini-rv32ima/README.md

 Just see the `mini-rv32ima` folder.

 It's "fully functional" now in that I can run Linux, apps, etc.  Compile flat binaries and drop them in an image.

+## Why

+I'm working on a really really simple C Risc-V emultor.
+So simple it doesn't even have an MMU (Memory Management Unit).
+I have a few goals, they include:
+ * Furthering RV32-NOMMU work to improve Linux support for RV32-NOMMU.
+(Imagine if we could run Linux on the $1 ESP32-C3)
+ * Learning more about RV32 and writing emulators.
+ * Being further inspired by @pimaker's amazing work on [Running Linux in a Pixel Shader](https://blog.pimaker.at/texts/rvc1/) and having the sneaking suspicion performance could be even better!
+ * Hoping to port it to some weird places.
+ * Understand the *most simplistic* system you can run Linux on and trying to push that boundary.
+ * Continue to include my [education of people about assembly language].(https://www.youtube.com/watch?v=Gelf0AyVGy4)

+## How

 To test this, you will need a Linux box with `git build-essential` and whatever other requirements are in place for [buildroot](https://buildroot.org/).
  * Clone this repo.